Neville Bowles Chamberlain

-Sir Neville Bowles Chamberlain (10 January 1820 – 18 February 1902) was a British general in British India.
+Field Marshal Sir Neville Bowles Chamberlain (10 January 1820 – 18 February 1902) was a British general in British India.
 He served in the Bengal Army and saw action in the First Anglo-Afghan War, Gwalior campaign, Second Anglo-Sikh War, Indian Rebellion, Ambela campaign and Second Anglo-Afghan War.
 He later became Commander-in-chief of the Madras Army, and was promoted to field marshal.

 Background and early life

 Chamberlain was born in Rio de Janeiro, the third son of Sir Henry Chamberlain, 1st Baronet, consul general and charge d'affaires in Brazil, and his second wife Anna Eugenia née Morgan.
 His elder brother, William Charles Chamberlain, was an admiral, while younger brothers Crawford Chamberlain, and Charles Francis Falcon Chamberlain, were also army officers.

 He was raised in England and educated by a private tutor and at school in Shooter's Hill, London.
 In 1833 he entered the Royal Military Academy, Woolwich, having been nominated for a cadetship by Lord Beresford but was withdrawn after a year when it became clear he was unlikely to pass the final examinations.
 During his time at Woolwich he earned a reputation for fighting and rebellious behaviour, and on his return home he threatened to join the British Legion, a body of troops leaving for Spain under Sir George de Lacy Evans.
 Instead, he was encouraged to pursue a career in India, and with help from his late father's contacts he was commissioned as an ensign in the Bengal Native Infantry on 24 February 1837.